 When you learn to focus on gratitude you’ll stop focusing on complaining about insignificant, unimportant things in your daily life that really don’t matter and instead will learn how to celebrate the little things (which are really the BIG things).

-One tip that’s extremely helpful in practicing gratitude is keeping a journal and writing down something you’re grateful for every single day.
+One tip that’s incredibly helpful in practicing gratitude is keeping a journal and writing down something you’re grateful for every single day.

 You can do this before bedtime, when you first wake up, or maybe on your lunch break, but be consistent and write in your journal every single day.